StuartSmith/Raspberry-Pi-Control-Sg90-Servo-Example/README.md

 ####Source code

-The SG 90 servo is controlled through one object SG90MotorController, below is the source code.
-The class will turn an SG90 servo motor to the right, left or middle.
+The SG 90 servo is controlled through one object SG90MotorController, below is the source code for this class.
 <br>

 namespace ControlSg90Example